 While we were nomadic for three years, we made it a personal mission to perfect (or at least improve) our French omelette game.

 The challenge was real since most short-term apartments don’t have great kitchens.
 However, we could always find eggs, butter and fresh herbs at local markets in countries like Vietnam and South Africa as well as in Europe.

 During those nomadic years, we ate rolled omelettes of varying degrees of excellence and enjoyed most of them.

-Now that we live in Lisbon, our omelette journey continues with perfection not yet achieved.
+Now that we live in Portugal, our omelette journey continues with perfection not yet achieved.
 But, hey, with a little practice and technique, we’ve found that it’s entirely possible to make a creamy, satisfying rolled French omelette at home.

 We have no more excuses.
 Not only do we have access to eggs so fresh that they occasionally have feathers attached, but we also have all of the necessary tools in our kitchen.